hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Bob is in IT department
 ```

-You will see this time we add only the sales employees, but we get the list all known employees including the ones in IT.
+You will see this time we add only the sales employees, but we get the list of all known employees including the ones in IT.
 That is because our map lives in the cluster and no matter which client we use, we can access the whole map.

 ## 1.6.
 Code Samples